The arithmetic basilica: a quadratic PCF arboreal Galois group: Realizing roots of unity

 Lemma~\ref{lem:pickzeta} says that it is always possible to choose a labeling of the tree of preimages $\Orb_f^-(x_0)$ so that for the nodes $\alpha_{i,j}$ and $\beta_{i,j}$ highlighted as in Figure~\ref{fig:ablevel5}, we have

 In fact, it says that we can label the tree so that these relationships hold simultaneously for every subtree of the full tree.
-By contrast, Lemma~\ref{lem:nrel} says that after applying an arbitrary automorphism $\tau$ of $T_{\infty}$, any such product of elements of $f^{-(2m+1)}(y)$ is \emph{some} primitive $2^{m+1}$-root of unity, albeit not necessarily the particular root $\zeta_{2^{m+1}}$.
+By contrast, Lemma~\ref{lem:nrel} says that after applying an arbitrary automorphism $\tau$ of $T_{\infty}$, which is roughly equivalent to choosing an arbitrary labeling of the tree, any such product of elements of $f^{-(2m+1)}(y)$ is \emph{some} primitive $2^{m+1}$-root of unity, albeit not necessarily the particular root $\zeta_{2^{m+1}}$.
+Finding precisely which power of $\zeta_{2^{m+1}}$ would then be given by the resulting variant of expression~\eqref{eq:zetaprod} would be a finite but presumably stringy computation.
+Thus, our strategy in later sections will be to use Lemma~\ref{lem:pickzeta} to fix a labeling of the tree once and for all.

 \begin{proof}[Proof of Lemma~\ref{lem:pickzeta}] The assumption that $x_0\neq 0,-1$ implies that no node $y\in\Orb_f^-(x_0)$ is $0$ or $-1$.
 We will label the tree of preimages inductively, starting from the root point $x_0$ and working our way up.
 To begin, label the two preimages of $x_0$ arbitrarily as $a$ and $b$.
 Similarly, arbitrarily label the two preimages of $a$ as $aa$ and $ab$, and the two preimages of $b$ as $ba$ and $bb$.
 Thus, we have a labeling on the copy of $T_2$ rooted at $x_0$.
 For each of the nodes $y\in\{x_0,a,b\}$, we have $(ya)/(yb)=-1=\zeta_2$.
 Thus, the desired identity~\eqref{eq:zetaprod} holds at every node of $T_1$ for $i=0$.